auanasgheps/snapraid-aio-script/README.md

 - Custom Hooks
 	- Define shell commands or scripts to run before and after SnapRAID operations.
 - 3rd Party notification support
-	- Healthchecks.io and Telegram can be used to track script execution time, status and promptly alert about errors.
+	- Healthchecks.io, Telegram and Discord can be used to track script execution time, status and promptly alert about errors.
 	- Notification Hook: if your favourite notification service is not supported by this script, you can use a custom notification command or even another mail binary
 - Important messages are also sent to the system log.
 - Emails are still the best place to get detailed but readable information.